Read time: 5 minutes

 So, choosing a professional Exchange database recovery solution would be a great idea if the above manual troubleshooting solutions, including manual Exchange database repair, didn’t help you a bit to fix the “Exchange Server 2016 Database Unknown” error.
 To save your time, we recommend the best Exchange Server recovery tool – Kernel for Exchange Server.

-It supports the recovery of corrupted offline EDB files, displays its content for preview, and moves it to live Exchange Server, PST file format, Office 365 Cloud, and more.
+It supports the recovery of corrupted offline EDB files, displays their content for preview, and moves them to live Exchange Server, PST file format, Office 365 Cloud, and more.

 The blog discusses all the possible troubleshooting solutions or procedures for resolving the unfortunate Exchange error “Exchange Database Status Unknown,” which affects the database accessibility.
-The manual solutions like remounting the database, restarting services, or repairing the Exchange database are explained with the steps.
-And to fix the repair corrupt Exchange database, a smart tool is introduced.
+The manual solutions, like remounting the database, restarting services, or repairing the Exchange database are explained with the steps.
+Furthermore, to repair corrupt Exchange database, a smart tool is given.

 Kernel for Exchange Server